kdlong/SMP_18_001_CWR/firstReading.md

   It would be more insightful to use the relative uncertainty on mu_EWK calculated in the same fashion as for the fiducial WZjj cross section measurement.

+**The relative uncertainty is considered sqrt(nominal^2-(uncert with set of NP's frozen^2))/nominal.
+For the significance, the nuisance is frozen to its best-fit value.
+Because m_EW is quite small, and therefore has a large dependence on the background uncertainties like the JES, we prefer to present the impact of the uncertainties on the significance of our measurement itself.
+However, we have decided to present the information in terms of a posteriori expected significance instead of observed significance, in order to give a more meaningful estimate of how the search would perform if the uncertainty were negilible.**

 l.321: 'uncertainty in the ...
 EW WZ significance measurement': there is no such thing as the measurement of a significance; the measurement is of the EW WZ signal strength, and after the measurement one can quantify the significance of the observed excess over the background-only expectation (hypothesis: no EW WZ production).
 Please rephrase

+**Rephrased**

 >>>>>>>>> Section 8 <<<<<<<<<
 - What is the aim to define a looser fiducial region?
 Should be explained.

+**For comparisons with theoretical calculations, as mentioned in the text**

 - On the maximum likelihood fit and confidence interval estimation in this and later sections we have several questions:
   - Do you use the Higgs combine tool? (for our internal knowledge)

+**Yes**

   - Do you use in general a likelihood based on Poisson statistics or gaussian approximation?

+**Poisson**

   - Do you take the MC stat. uncertainties of MC templates into account with the Barlow Beeston method?
 Do you use gaussian approximation for these unc.?

+**We have used both the Barlow Beeston method implemented in the autoStats feature of combine and cross-checked with using explicit nuisance parameters per process per bin.
+We find excellent agreement, so we prefer to describe the more straightforward approach.**

   - Do you apply template morphing for nuisance parameters? (use +- 1 sigma variations and nominal template for interpolation and extrapolation of dependence of template on nuisance parameter, as done in combine tool)

+**Yes**

   - What PDFs do you use for nuisance parameters such as JES: e.g. log-normaltype?

+**We use the implementation of combine, with lnN for normalization parameters and Gaussian for shapes.
+A sentence has been added clarifying this**

   - you seem to use the asymptotic (means large stat.) formulae from the Cowan paper [56].
     Are you sure these asymptotic formulae are valid?
 For some channels the stat. in some bins look close to zero events.
 Within the combine tool one can make cross checks using toy experiments.

+**Even if the stats in some bins are low, the total number of events in the analysis is not so small, and the asymptotic formulas are very much expected to be applicable.
+They have further been used and approved by physics coordination in other analyses that are more statistically limited.**

   We would recommend to explicitly mention some of these things in the paper, for instance the types of PDFs for nuisance pars, to make the measurement reproduceable.